Cite this

 \[\begin{align} % \label{cond_ent_eqn} H(\mathrm{X}\mid \mathrm{Y}) = \sum_{y \in \mathcal{Y}} \sum_{x \in \mathcal{X}} p(x, y) \log{\frac{1}{p(x \mid y)}} \end{align}\]

-When \(H(\mathrm{X}\mid \mathrm{Y})=0\), after observing the outcome of \(\mathrm{Y}\) we know exactly what the outcome of \(\mathrm{X}\) is – there is no remaining uncertainty.
-Alternatively, if \(H(\mathrm{X}\mid \mathrm{Y})>0\) then the outcome of \(\mathrm{X}\) is not fully known having observed \(\mathrm{Y}\), at least for some outcomes of \(\mathrm{Y}\).
+When \(H(\mathrm{X}\mid \mathrm{Y})=0\), observing the outcome of \(\mathrm{Y}\) tells us exactly what the outcome of \(\mathrm{X}\) is.
+When \(H(\mathrm{X}\mid \mathrm{Y})>0\), some uncertainty about \(\mathrm{X}\) remains after observing \(\mathrm{Y}\), at least for some outcomes of \(\mathrm{Y}\).

 2.6.2 Joint entropy